Common Sports-Related Foot Injuries & Their Recovery Times

 When you’re an athlete, you will feel aches and pains all over your body after a contest.
 If those aches and pains don’t go away after a day of rest and begin to linger and worsen, they may be more severe.
 There’s no way to compete at the highest level without your feet, so knowing the most common sports-related foot injuries and their recovery times might give you insight into your current ailment.

 With the running and jumping involved in sports, your Achilles tendon takes the brunt of the damage.
-Achilles tendinitis occurs when an athlete overuses the tendon, and it’s a frequent injury for avid runners.
+Achilles tendinitis is a common sports injury that occurs when an athlete overuses the tendon, and it’s a frequent injury for avid runners.

 Achilles tendinitis will completely heal between six-to-eight weeks.
 Although, with a diligent recovery regimen set forth by your doctor, you could accelerate the recovery time.
 Once fully recovered, take the appropriate steps and self-care strategies to prevent this injury in the future.

-As with the other injuries, an ankle sprain may be mild, generating little discomfort or severe, and it can make walking and standing difficult or unpleasant.
+As with other injuries related to sports, an ankle sprain may be mild, generating little discomfort or severe, and it can make walking and standing difficult or unpleasant.
 All ankle sprains happen when a foot twists and damages the ankle’s ligaments.